+Multiple Choice are one of our most commonly used slide types.
 Multiple Choice is suitable when you already know what options you want the participants to vote on, i.e. you want your audience to choose only from a few pre-defined options.

 Create a Multiple Choice question

 This is how you create a Multiple Choice question with Mentimeter:

 That’s it for the basic steps!
 Now, let's look at some optional functionalities you can add.

 By default, the results of your Multiple Choice question will be displayed as a bar chart.
 You can also choose to show your results as a Pie Chart, Donut Chart, and Dots under the "Design" tab.

 If you want to add images to your Multiple Choice options, simply click the image icon next to the options.
 You can upload your own images or select images from the Unsplash and Giphy libraries.

 Note: it is only possible to upload images in square format (1:1 ratio) to the Multiple Choice options.